ibmiti/Trees/README.md

 Q: What is an AST?   :
 A:

-Q: WHat differentiates Trees from arrays and linked-list?   :
+Q: What differentiates Trees from arrays and linked-list?   :
 A: while they both can store data, arrays,and linkedlist do so in a linear fashion, while a tree stores things by heiracrchy e.g ; directory structure, coroporate structure - are both examples of hierarchical data